MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/azure-sql-management-pack-monitoring-configuration.md

 By default, this monitor goes into the **Warning** state when 120 or more databases are created per server and goes into the **Critical** state when 135 or more databases are created per server.

 In some situations, these default values aren't appropriate.
-For example, an application may be designed to use all 150 databases for Azure SQL Database.
+For example, an application might be designed to use all 150 databases for Azure SQL Database.
 When the default values create noise, the monitor should be disabled or the thresholds should be overridden, depending on the situation.

 > [!NOTE]
 > Database performance monitors roll up to service performance monitoring, which can affect the service health state.